-- Connect the power cord to the USB power adapter and plug the other end into a power outlet. - Charging begins, and the charge lamp lights up. - When charging is finished, the charge lamp turns off.
+- Connect the power cord to the USB power adapter and plug the other end into a power outlet. - Charging begins, and the charge lamp lights up. - [1] is displayed on the LCD panel. - When charging is finished, the charge lamp turns off.